russell-n/oldape/apetools/user/examples/ipad_udp_example.rst

 As always, the configuration-file is the means to set up the *APE*

-   * The only test-component that interacts with the Ipad should be the `iperf` component (I couldn't find an iwconfig or equivalent for the ipad, if someone finds one we can add some more)
+   * The `watchlogs` components and other components that interact with the DUT throughout the test should be removed

    * The Iperf directions should be limited to downlink only::